 I've been my Dad's live-in, unpaid caregiver for a little over two years.
 I really thought I was done with the insensitive types.

 I figured I'd just post this public service announcement.
-Maybe some people just DON'T know better.
+Maybe some people just DON'T know any better.

 If a caregiver, (who has quite a bit on his or her 24/7 plate, by the way) serves you, it is a courtesy, not an obligation.
-An elderly person's caregiver is not your maid or butler, and if the caregiver is a relative, he or she is not an employee to be ordered about, supervised, or micromanaged--particularly by blue moon visitors who haven't lifted a finger to do anything.
-Furthermore, loud talking about your expectations won't get them to you any faster-- or at all.
+An elderly person's caregiver is neither your maid nor butler, and if the caregiver is a relative, he or she is not an employee to be ordered about, supervised, or micromanaged--particularly by blue moon visitors who haven't lifted a finger to do anything.
+Furthermore, loud talking about your expectations, won't get them to do anything for you any faster-- or at all.

 Think.